 We now require our business partners to complete an annual Business Partner Questionnaire outlining any modern slavery in their operations and supply chains and actions to address those risks.

-We expect our suppliers to have anti-slavery policies and processes and request copies of these documents at various intervals (for example, at contract renewal, or annually for longer contracts).
+We expect our suppliers to have anti-slavery policies or equivalent and request copies of these documents at various intervals (for example, at contract renewal, or annually for longer contracts).

 Third party contracts